 - 1. East-west pedestrian spine from N. Main Street to the river - 2.
-Replace excess areas of asphalt with grass and trees - Reorient basketball courts north-south, which is the recommended orientation and which creates space for the east-west pedestrian spine - 4.
-Incorporate rain gardens for stormwater management - Reduce overly wide parking lot drive aisle to create room for grass, trees and sidewalks - 6.
-Proposed restroom building - Naturalize the stormwater outfall to create an ophemeral stormwater display and provide an interpretive panel about green infrastructure and stormwater management - Provide access to to the river for paddlecraft and to provide the experience of touching the water - 9.
-Paver plaza extends event space at community building - 10.
-River overlook

-River Walk Overlook - A new overlook behind the Homer Festival Grounds will be constructed, giving community members and visitors a view of the Tioughnioga River and providing a relaxing space tucked away from Homer's bustling Main Street.
-The project will be the kickoff and starting point for the Homer River Walk trail.
-The project will be complementary to the proposed Festival Grounds improvements.
+Replace excess areas of asphalt with grass and trees - Reprient basketball courts north-south, which is the recommended orientation and which creates space for the east-west pedestrian spine - Incomprete min gardens for stormwater management - Reduce overly wide parking lot drive aisle to create room for grass, trees a sidewalks - 6.
+Proposed restroom building - Naturalize the stormwater outfall to create an ephemeral stormwater display an provide an interpretive panel about green infrastructure and stormwater management. - Provide access to to the river for paddlecraft and to provide the experience of touching the water - Paver plaza extends event space at community building behind the Homer Festival Grounds will be constructed, giving community members and visitors a view of the Tioughnioga River and providing a relaxing space tucked away from Homer's bustling Main Street.
+The project will be the kickoff and starting point for the Homer River Walk trail and will complement the proposed Festival Grounds improvements.
+The project includes the clearing of brush on the Tioughnioga waterfront to allow for scenic views and the construction of a paver plaza and cantilevered overlook located on the eastern side of the Community Building.